esbullington/flask-bootstrap/README.md

 Flask-Bootstrap is an Flask app template for users to clone and customize as desired, as opposed to a Flask extension that you can install and use in your existing application.

 ----
-####!!
-ALERT !!####
-This is a drastically new version of the prior flask-bootstrap app template, now organized using [Flask blueprints](http://flask.pocoo.org/docs/0.10/blueprints/).
-I think users will find this version much better suited for anything larger than the very smallest server applications.
-This new version also features:
+This version of Flask-Bootstrap app template, v0.2.0, is a distinctly different version of the prior flask application template, now better organized using [Flask blueprints](http://flask.pocoo.org/docs/0.10/blueprints/).
+I think users will find this version much better suited for anything larger than the very smallest of server-side web apps.

-- Flask-assets asset for Javascript and other static assets, based on the webassets module
-- CSRF protection

-However, in the event that you'd like to use the old flask-bootstrap template, it can now be found in the `old_master` branch.
+Nonetheless, in the event that you'd like to use the old flask-bootstrap template, that version can now be found in the `old_master` branch.

 ----